Velcruza/Phase-1-Project/README.md

 If you don't already have json-server installed, you can install it by running `npm install -g json-server`.

-Then, run `json-server watch --db.json` to mimic API functionality.
+After you've forked and cloned down this repository, run `json-server watch --db.json` to mimic API functionality.

 You can then open the application in your browser by running `open index.html`.